-Emphasis in this program is on engineering new biomechanical materials, sensors, actuators, and other parts and modules to interface and communicate with human biology and engineered systems for biomedical intervention.
-These parts and modules act as biotransducers to convert mechanical energy into biological action.
+This program focuses on engineering new biomechanical materials, sensors, actuators, and other parts and modules to interface and communicate with human biology and engineered systems for biomedical intervention.
+These parts and modules act as biotransducers to convert mechanical energy to biological action.
 Projects should be directed toward overcoming a technological challenge that limits biomedical adoption.
 This program encourages projects that use a design-build-test approach.

 Examples of biomechanical parts and modules include but are not limited to:

 Furthermore, this program focuses on the development of mathematical and computational methods, the development of screening and processing tools, and the discovery of design principles to design, build, and test engineered biomechanical modules.

 This short video briefly highlights 6 cool technologies that your tax dollars have helped to fund.

 Tissue engineering (also called "Regenerative Medicine") refers to the attempt to create functional human tissue from cells in a laboratory.

 Research funded by the NIH at the Massachusetts Institute of Technology has resulted in the ability to provide both mouse liver function and human liver function in the same mouse.
 This capability enables researchers to investigate how human livers metabolize drugs, to test susceptibility to toxicity, and to demonstrate species-specific responses that typically do not show up until clinical trials.